Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Results and Discussion

-where now $R$ is given in units of $10$ Km and $L$ in MeV.
 It is worth to point out that $\tilde{\tau}_{GR}$, according to Eq.~(\ref{taugr-1-14M}) depends directly on the slope parameter $L$, as well as indirectly on the values of the radius $R$.
 In any case, Eq.~(\ref{taugr-1-14M}) exhibits the equation of state dependence of the time scale $\tilde{\tau}_{GR}$ in a quantitative way.

-As a first approximation we can consider the case where the mass density of the neutron star $\rho(r)$ is uniform that is $\rho(r)=\overline{\rho}\equiv 3M/4\pi R^3$.
+As a first approximation I can consider the case where the mass density of the neutron star $\rho(r)$ is uniform that is $\rho(r)=\overline{\rho}\equiv 3M/4\pi R^3$.
 Actually, this case is unphysical because the energy density does not vanish on the surface and the speed of sound $c_s=\sqrt{\partial P/\partial \rho}$ is infinite \cite{Lattimer-01}.
-However, we consider this case since it has been extensively applied for r-mode instabilities studies.
+However, I consider this case since it has been extensively applied for r-mode instabilities studies.
 After some algebra $\tilde{\tau}_{GR}^{approx}$ is written

-In Fig.~6, as well in Table III, we compare the values of $\tilde{\tau}_{GR}$ and $\tilde{\tau}_{GR}^{approx}$.
+In Fig.~7, as well as in Table III, I compare the values of $\tilde{\tau}_{GR}$ and $\tilde{\tau}_{GR}^{approx}$.
 Actually both are increasing functions of the slope parameter $L$, for low values of $L$, but for higher values show a saturation trend.
 The approximated values for gravitational time scales are lower between $8\%-16\%$ (for $M=1.4 M_{\odot}$) and lower by $23\%-28\%$ (for $M=1.8 M_{\odot}$).
 Consequently, the mean density approximation, concerning the gravitational time scales works better for low neutron star mass values.

 The fiducial viscus time $\tilde{\tau}_{v}$ which results from Eqs.~(\ref{tv-1}), (\ref{eta-ee-1}), (\ref{eta-nn-1}) and (\ref{fid-t-v}) after some algebra is written for the case of viscosity due to electron-electron and neutron-neutron scattering respectively